wints/documentation/references/data_export_api.md

 "clicks_export_url":"https://branch-exports.s3.amazonaws.com/YOUR_APP_ID-2015-10-23-link_clicks-SOME_UNIQUE_NUMER.csv"
 }

 Those files are fetchable, and will be available on our S3 bucket at that location to download after 12:00am UTC of the previous day.
 It will return a 400 until the data has finished transferring over.
-Currently the files there work, but are of the old soon to be deprecated format.
-The updated schema, which again will be online in the next few weeks, is shown below.
-Lastly, I apologize again for this informal API doc while we move over this endpoints spec.

 ##Event Export